thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2022-08-14-sql-server-and-uuids.md

 | 4       | Random                                                                            |
 | 5       | namespace name based (SHA-1)                                                      |

-So given the choices above which are the standard types it looks like we can’t use any of them as the best candidates (1 and 2) rely on the MAC of the underlying machine.
+Given the choices above which are the standard types it looks like we can’t use any of them as the best candidates (1 and 2) rely on the MAC of the underlying machine.
 If I’m on a virtual machine what does that mean?
 There are other implications as well...